Here’s what’s in the new $900 billion stimulus package

 - For weeks, lawmakers of both parties attempted to reach a compromise around the “liability shield” so that the infighting didn’t hold up a broader economic relief bill.

-- The bill ultimately left out retroactive unemployment insurance.
-The bill also lowered the amount in weekly jobless benefits from the $600 unemployed Americans received over the spring and summer.
+- The bill lowered the amount in weekly jobless benefits from the $600 unemployed Americans received over the spring and summer.

 - The package also does not include hazard pay for essential workers.